JanKl/ptls-comm/radio-interface/README.md

   1. Install Node.js and npm on the Pi.
 You can do this by using a pre-built version from the Node.js's distribution page as described below (<a href="http://jankarres.de/2013/07/raspberry-pi-node-js-installieren/">Credits</a>).
 Don't use apt-get to retrieve Node.js and npm as the sources are hopelessly outdated!
     1. Head your Browser to <a href="http://nodejs.org/dist/">the Node.js distribution list</a>.
 Select your preferred version (I would suggest the latest or a LTS version), in the subdirectory select the correct processor version.
 For a Raspberry Pi 2 Model B Version 1.1 this would be armv71.
     1. `cd /opt`.
-    1. `sudo wget http://nodejs.org/dist/v6.1.0/node-v6.1.0-linux-armv7l.tar.gz` (replace with your selected version of node js.
+    1. `sudo wget http://nodejs.org/dist/v6.1.0/node-v6.1.0-linux-armv7l.tar.gz` (replace with your selected version of node js).
     1. `sudo tar xfvz node-v6.1.0-linux-armv7l.tar.gz`
     1. `sudo rm node-v6.1.0-linux-armv7l.tar.gz`
     1. `sudo mv node-v6.1.0-linux-armv7l/ node/`